embelon/ssd1306_oled_frequency_counter/README.md

 SPI Controller is built upon simple Shift Register with help of State Machine.
 - Shift Register controls 2 out of 3 SPI output signals: MOSI and SCK while transmitting data out and reads back SPI input: MISO.
-- State Machine synchronizes Shift Register with input control signals and is responsible for driving CS (Chip Select) SPI signal allowing for multibyte transfers according to deactivate_cs_in signal.
-After outputing each byte, State Machine notifies external components (via tx_done_out) that transfer was finished and data_out is valid data read during that transfer.
+- State Machine synchronizes Shift Register with input control signals and is responsible for driving CS (Chip Select) signal, allowing for multibyte transfers according to deactivate_cs_in signal.
+After transmission of each byte, State Machine notifies external components (via tx_done_out) that transfer was finished and data_out is valid data read during that transfer.

 <img src="docs/diagrams/SPI.drawio.svg">